Swivel-Finance/gost/docs/redeemer/Redeemer.md

 | Type | Description |
 | --- | --- |
 |`bool` | true if the address was set, false otherwise

 ### setLenderAddress
-Sets the address of the lender contract which contains the addresses of all the fixed rate markets
+sets the address of the lender contract which contains the addresses of all the fixed rate markets